AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-42-atomic-energy-defense-provisions/frontmatter.md

 2791.
 Laboratory-directed research and development programs.

 2791a.
 Laboratory-directed research and development.

+2791b.
+Charges to individual program, project, or activity.

 2792.
 Limitations on use of funds for laboratory directed research and development purposes.